| Year | Principal | Interest | Loan Balance |

 As we have talked previously, the reason to invest in a projects is to receive a return of benefits.
 If you are a developer, you want to build something that will generate income justifying the cost of construction.
 If you are building public infrastructure, the benefits might not be economic (although they could be).
 We will now consider definition of returns that considers the time value of money.

 To do so, we need to be more precise about the timing of the returns.
-We will use the definition of returns in Equation 4.27.
+We will use the definition of returns in Equation 4.1, but with a wrinkle to spread the returns across multiple years.

 Where